-- Design interior doors, frames, sidelights, transoms, and windows of appropriate materials to meet fire-ratings (as applicable) and corrosion resistance of the environment.
-General standards of acceptance are as follows: - 1.1 Use painted steel components within general interior applications and fire-rated assemblies.

-- 1.2 Use corrosion resistant components in applications where additional corrosion resistance is required. - 1.2.1 Consider the use of aluminum components in spaces with moderate H2S gases, but no chlorine content. - Provide clear tempered glazing for all interiors glazing not required to be labelled as a fire separation. - 3.
-Provide corrosion-resistant hardware, accessories, fasteners, and operating mechanisms. - 4.
+- 1. Design interior doors, frames, sidelights, transoms, and windows of appropriate materials to meet fire-ratings (as applicable) and corrosion resistance of the environment.
+General standards of acceptance are as follows: - 1.1 Use painted steel components within general interior applications and fire-rated assemblies. - 1.2 Use corrosion resistant components in applications where additional corrosion resistance is required. - 1.2.1 Consider the use of aluminum components in spaces with moderate $H_2S$ gases, but no chlorine content. - 2.
+Provide glazing in the upper half of all interior doors except for bathrooms, janitor closets and private offices. - 3.
+Provide clear tempered glazing for all interiors where glazing is not required to be labelled as a fire separation. - 4.
+Provide corrosion-resistant hardware, accessories, fasteners, and operating mechanisms. - 5.
 Ensure room identification is provided on all interior doors.